 RPA eCommerce automation — real-life examples

 53% of companies that participated in an RPA market report by Gartner have already started their RPA implementation.
-It’s no different in eCommerce, where many retailers are already leveraging the power of automation.
+It’s no different in eCommerce, where many retailers already leverage automation’s power.
 Let’s have a look at three online retail RPA success stories.

 Lotte — round-the-clock product monitoring